 The most prominently spoken indigenous languages are Náhuatl, Zapoteca, Mixteca, and Mazateca, and more than likely, you will hear them as you walk through the streets of Oaxaca!

-One of the highlights of our trip to Oaxaca City was a our short drive to Teotitlán del Valle, a Zapotec community, in which we learned how they’ve been creating natural dyes and intricately weaving rugs and other masterpieces for centuries.
+One of the highlights of my first trip to Oaxaca City was this tour of Teotitlán del Valle, a Zapotec community, where I learned how the locals have been creating natural dyes and intricately weaving rugs and other masterpieces for centuries.
 Their work is incredible – but more on that later!

 The indigenous cultures of Oaxaca permeate every part of life.
 The food, the pottery, the mezcal, the textiles, everything.

 All of these cultures seamlessly converge to become one, and that’s why culture of Oaxaca is so interesting, rich, and beautiful.

 TOP CULTURAL TOURS TO BOOK:

 Authentic Oaxaca Street Food Tour (Eat Like a Local)

 Full-Day Tour of Hierve el Agua, Mitla, Teotitlán del Valle, a Mezcal Distillery & El Tule